Conehead Termites: Profile and Information

 Range/Habitat

-The conehead termite is a species of arboreal termite that is peculiar to the neotropics, commonly found in Bolivia, Guatemala Panamá Honduras, Costa Rica, Mexico, Trinidad, Tobago, Puerto Rico and Venezuela and lately in Florida.
+The conehead termite is a species of arboreal termite that is peculiar to the neotropics, commonly found in Bolivia, Guatemala, Panamá Honduras, Costa Rica, Mexico, Trinidad, Tobago, Puerto Rico, and Venezuela, and lately in Florida.

-Nasutitermes corniger also called Motschulsky with the common name conehead termite, was discovered near a marina in Dania Beach, Florida in 2001, where the intrusive species was probably moved from its original range in South and Central America or the Caribbean.
+Nasutitermes corniger also called Motschulsky with the common name conehead termite, was discovered near a marina in Dania Beach, Florida, in 2001, where the intrusive species was probably moved from its original range in South and Central America or the Caribbean.

-In January of 2016, another infestation was found in Pompano Beach, Florida, roughly 21 km north of the Dania Beach population.
+In January 2016, another infestation was found in Pompano Beach, Florida, roughly 21 km north of the Dania Beach population.

-Noticeable tunnels and aboveground nests are the key characteristics of this species colony that make them susceptible to discovery, control and possibly extermination.
+Noticeable tunnels and aboveground nests are the key characteristics of this species colony that make them susceptible to discovery, control, and possibly extermination.

 Feeding Habits

 Nasutitermes corniger is an ecologically adaptable species that has a broad diet.
-Trees, shrubs, live trees, sticks, bushes, lumber in structures, stumps, roots, structures, fences, wooden pallets and furniture, scrap wood, paper products, and many other items made of cellulose.
+Trees, shrubs, live trees, sticks, bushes, lumber in structures, stumps, roots, fences, wooden pallets and furniture, scrap wood, paper products, and many other items made of cellulose.

 You May Also Like